AID Search FAQ’s

 What is the AID Search?

-Autism & Intellectual Disability (AID) Search is a unique online portal that allows users to keyword search nearly 1,400 records containing evidence-based, practical, information resources in 36 languages, and 1,100 community resources in British Columbia, Canada.
-The purpose of the AID Search is to provide families, and the professionals who support them, with practical, evidence-informed resources, in multiple languages, including research targeted at community-level users.
+Autism & Intellectual Disability (AID) Search is a unique online portal that allows users to keyword search nearly 1,400 records containing evidence-based, practical information resources in 36 languages, and 1,100 community resources in British Columbia, Canada.
+The purpose of the AID Search is to provide families and the professionals who support them with practical, evidence-informed resources, in multiple languages, including research targeted at community-level users.

-Why has the AID Search been Developed?
+Why has the AID Search been developed?

 What Types of Topics are Covered by the AID?

-AID Search links to multiple resources on: diagnosis, treatment, toilet training, sleep, ABA, Positive Behavior Supports, social skills, mental health, employment, including websites and online videos.
+AID Search links to multiple resources on: diagnosis, treatment, toilet training, sleep, ABA, Positive Behaviour Supports, social skills, mental health, employment, including websites and online videos.
 In recognition that many families need resources in languages other than English, ACT includes resources in multiple languages, increasing international relevance.

 Are There Other Portals like the AID Search?

-• A key word searchable database
+• A keyword-searchable database

 • A focus on the information needs of families and adults with ASD

-• Resources in multiple languages where available
+• Resources in multiple languages were available

 • Linked to the original publicly accessible resource – ACT has no ownership of these resources except for those developed by ACT

-• Sites are assessed for their information value, those that are primarily commercial will not normally be included unless they contain high quality free resources
+• Sites are assessed for their information value; those that are primarily commercial will not normally be included unless they contain high-quality free resources

 Who Can Suggest Resources to be Linked to the AID?

-How Are Potential AID Search Resources Assessed?
+How Are Potential AIDS Search Resources Assessed?

 There are many factors considered when assessing an information resource for inclusion: